mbjarland/manifest-parboiled/README.md

 Why do this?
 ------------
-The java Manifest class (used for parsing MANIFEST.MF files found in jaf files, ear files, etc) and the corresponding Attributes class implementations are some of the worst code I have seen in the JDK.
+The java Manifest class (used for parsing MANIFEST.MF files found in java jar files, ear files, etc) and the corresponding Attributes class implementations are some of the worst code I have seen in the JDK.
 When the manifest class encounters an error, such as illegal attribute names, lines which are too long, invalid characrters etc it: